Japanese Public Key Infrastructure (JPKI)

 5.1.
 What is electronic certification effectiveness?

 5.1.
-1. electronic certification Revocation Conditions
+1. electronic certification Expiry Conditions

-5.1.2. electronic certification Validation Scheme
+5.1.2. electronic certification validation scheme

-There are two types of electronic certification validation methods: the "CRL provision method" and the "OCSP responder method."
+There are two types of electronic certification validation methods: the CRL provision method and the OCSP responder method.

 (1) CRL Provision Method

-The feature of the CRL provision method is that it can be checked offline.
+A feature of the CRL provision method is that it can be checked offline.

 * 5 Certification Revocation List